KSP-KOS/KOS/doc/source/general/volumes.rst

 If a kOS processor has a name tag set, then that processor's volume will have its name initially set to the value of the name tag.
+If the tag contains characters that would not be allowed in the volume's name they will be removed, exept spaces which are replaced with underscore instead.

 Archive
 -------